-As can be seen from the synthesis above, as well as synthesis maps that follows in Figure 3.34, Figure 3.35 and Figure 3.36 the following observations about the state of development of the Central Karoo can be made:
+As can be seen from the synthesis above, as well as synthesis maps that follow in Figure 3.43, Figure 3.44 and Figure 3.45 the following observations about the state of development of the Central Karoo can be made:

-The urban settlements of Beaufort West, Prince Albert and Laingsburg are the primary regional service centres with high degrees of poverty, inequality and social issues.
+Albert and Laingsburg are the primary regional service centres with high degrees of poverty, inequality and social issues.
 Beaufort West offers the highest order service centre of the Central Karoo, with the highest population number and highest degree of social challenge.
 Prince Albert, however, is experiencing the highest levels of population growth.
-These settlements need to focus on infrastructure maintenance, appropriate infrastructure expansion and gearing the settlements to experience a degree of population and economic growth, leveraging their economic assets, which in the case of Beaufort West and Laingsburg is their positioning along the N1, whilst in the case of Prince Albert, the positioning at the foothills of the Swartberg Mountain Pass.
+These settlements need to focus on infrastructure maintenance, appropriate infrastructure expansion and gearing the settlements to experience a degree of population and economic growth, leveraging their economic assets, which in the case of Beaufort

+West and Laingsburg is their positioning along the N1, whilst in the case of Prince Albert, the positioning at the foothills of the Swartberg Mountain Pass.